shahramBarai/Pixelated-EchoMotion/reports/Report.md

 The core workflow of project can be broken down into four main steps:

 1. Video Capture: Short clips of human actions (pre-recorded) and real-time interactions (live).
    - 1.1.
-Processing each frame of the videos to detect human silhouettes and extract them.
+Process the video frame by frame.
    - 1.2.
-If the interaction is detected and effect is applied to the silhouette in the frame -> particle system is created -> video frame is ignored until the particle system is finished.
+If effect is applied to the silhouette in the frame -> particle system is created -> video frame is ignored until the particle system is finished.
 2. Frame Processing: The recorded videos are processed to detect human silhouettes.
    - 2.1.
 Converting to grayscale to simplify silhouette extraction.
    - 2.2.
 Threshold filtering to remove background noise.